secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Setting Up/Virtual Private Server/VPS Setup.md

-- Whether we are on an internal or external penetration test, a VPS that we can use is of great importance to us in many different cases.
-We can store all our resources on it and access them from almost any point with internet access.
-Apart from the fact that we first have to set up the VPS, we also have to prepare the corresponding folder structure and its services.
-In this example, we will deal with the provider called [Vultr](https://www.vultr.com/) and set up our VPS there.
-For the other providers, the configuration options look almost identical.
+### Introduction
-- We should still read the individual information about their components carefully and understand what kind of VPS we will be working with in the future.
-In Vultr, we can choose one of the four different servers.
-For our purposes, the `Cloud Computer` server is sufficient for now.
+- A VPS is crucial for internal and external penetration tests, storing resources and providing remote access from almost anywhere with internet access.
-- Next, we need to select the location closest to us.
-This will ensure an excellent connection to our server.
-If we need to perform a penetration test on another continent, we can also set up a VPS there using our automation scripts and perform the penetration test from there.
+- Setting up the VPS involves configuring the folder structure and services, with Vultr as an example provider offering nearly identical configurations to others.
-- For the server type, we select which operating system should be installed on the VPS.
-ParrotOS is based on `Debian`, just like Ubuntu.
-Here we can choose one of these two or go to advanced options and upload our ISO.
+- In Vultr, we select a `Cloud Compute` server, ensuring optimal connection by choosing the closest server location.
-- If we want to upload our ISO, we have to do it via a public link to that ISO.
-We can go to the [ParrotOS website](https://www.parrotsec.org/security-edition/), copy the link to the `mirror server` for the appropriate version, and paste it into Vultr.
+- For the operating system, we can choose ParrotOS (based on Debian) or upload our own ISO via a public link from sites like the [ParrotOS website](https://www.parrotsec.org/security-edition/).
-- Next, we need to choose the performance level for our VPS.
-This is one of the points where the cost can change a lot.
-For our purposes, however, we can choose one of the two options on the left.
-However, here we need to select the performance for which we want to use the VPS.
-If the VPS is to be used for advanced purposes and provides many requests and services, 1024MB memory will not be enough.
-Therefore, it is always advisable to first set up the installation of our OS locally in a VM and then check the services' load.
+- Select the performance level based on the VPS’s intended use, balancing cost and resource needs.
+Use a local VM to test OS loads before final configuration.
-- Next, we have the choice if we want to use [IPv6](https://en.wikipedia.org/wiki/IPv6) for our VPS.
-This is highly recommended because many firewalls are only protected against IPv4, and `IPv6` is forgotten.
-We can also allow `automatic backups`, `private networking`, and `DDOS protection`, but at a higher cost.
+- Consider using IPv6, as many firewalls still focus on IPv4, enhancing security.
+Options like automatic backups, private networking, and DDOS protection are available at additional costs.
-- After that, we can generate our SSH keys, which we can use to log in to the VPS via SSH later.
-We can also generate these keys later on our VPS or our VM or own host operating system.
-Let's use our VM to generate the key pair.
+- Generate SSH keys during setup for secure remote access, which can also be generated later on the VPS, VM, or host system.

 ### Generate SSH Keys
 ```shell-session